dwimbush/Seattle_Crime_Data_Pipeline/README.md

 ## Future Enhancements
 - Implement additional data sources to make correlations for broader insights.
 - Fully host pipeline in the cloud.
-The mage docker container is the only remaining piece.
+The mage docker containers is the only remaining piece.
 - Improve the dashboard with more interactive features and improve the visualizations.
 - General respository clean up of unecessary files
 - Make the Project Reproducibility section more user-friendly